Azure-Samples/functions-javascript-sap-cloud-sdk-quickstart/README.md

 ## What's next?

 You can do a lot more once the app is deployed.
 Curious?
-We go you covered with some more information [here](documentation/WHATS-NEXT.md).
+We go you covered with some more information on **out-of-the-box authentication** with Microsoft Entra ID, insights into networking, OpenUI5 for frontend design, and DevOps [here](documentation/WHATS-NEXT.md).

 ## Troubleshooting 🩺